sistedes/wordpress.migrator/README.md

                                  DSpace instance
 ```

-**Note:** this program will write temporary and cache files in the working directory:
+**Note:** this program will write temporary and cache files in the working directories:

 * A `exceptions.txt` file will be created so that it can be used in subsequent executions to manually specify exceptions on how names and surnames are detected when parsing publications authors.
 * A `pdfcache` directory will be created so that PDF files of retrieved articles will be stored there and cached so that they won't be downloaded in subsequent executions.

+Also, it expects to have a copy of the seminars files in a `videocache` directory.
+If no files for a seminar are found, it will be created as a `withdrawn` Seminar.